 The mediator will issue a section 60 I certificate confirming that mediation had been appointed giving details of the mediation.
 This certificate must be filed with the Court when proceedings are instituted unless there is some urgency regarding the children.
 A Court will not hear a parenting application without a certificate being filed with the Court.

 These principles relate to all children under the age of 18 years, that is, prior to children becoming adults, whether the parties are married or unmarried.

 Australia’s overriding principal of the Court in parenting matters is that the best interests of the children are paramount.
 This principal overrides the wishes and desires of the parents.
 The decision of the Court after all the relevant facts, relationships, claims, and wishes of parents, risks, choices, and other circumstances are taken into account and weighed, is based on the best interests of the child’s welfare.

 Where the children should live and how much time they should spend with the other parent or other significant adults in their lives are now subject to the Family Law Act.
 This came into effect in 2006.

 Section 60B of the Family Law Act states that the best interests of children are met by;

 Section 60B(2) of the Family Law Act states that except when it is or would be contrary to the child’s best interest;

-In regard to the children having a right to enjoy their culture the rights of Aboriginal and Torres Straight Island children to access, explore and appreciate their particular culture is clearly, and distinctly, set out in the principles of the Family Law Act.
+In regard to the children having a right to enjoy their culture the rights of Aboriginal and Torres Straight Island children to access, explore and appreciate their particular culture is clearly, and distinctly, set out in the principles of the Family Law Act in Australia.